nyangweso-rodgers/computer-science-docs/README.md

     - We must run multiple instances of the application on multiple machines in order to satisfy scalability and availability requirements
     - We not able to take advantage of emerging technologies (frameworks, programming languages, etc)

-14. __Unit Testing__: __Unit Testing__ is done by developers - once the __Unit Testing__ status is passed they will share the build with the QA team for further testing. __UNIT TESTING__ is a level of software testing where individual units/ components of a software are tested.
-The purpose is to _validate that each unit of the software performs as designed_.
-A __unit__ is the _smallest testable part of any software_.
-It usually has one or a few inputs and usually a single output.
-In procedural programming, a unit may be an individual program, function, procedure, etc.

-    __Benefits of Unit Testing__:
-    * Improves the quality of code
-    * Restructuring and changes in the code are made easier by the developer and makes the integration easier
-    * Bugs in the software are identified and resolved in the early stage in the software development lifecycle
-    * As the bugs are identified and resolved at the earliest, time and costs are reduced

-15. __Regression Testing__: Let’s assume that there is an application which maintains the details of all the students in school.
-This application has four buttons __Add__, __Save__, __Delete__ and __Refresh__.
-All the buttons functionalities are working as expected.

-    Recently a new button ‘__Update__’ is added in the application.
-This ‘__Update__’ button functionality is tested and confirmed that it’s working as expected.
-But at the same time, it becomes very important to know that the introduction of this new button should not impact the other existing buttons functionality.

-    Along with the ‘__Update__’ button, all the other buttons functionality are tested in order to find any new issues in the existing code.
-This process is known as __regression testing__.

 16. __Software Development Methodologies__
     - __Waterfall Development__: You figure out everything you need to do and document them (requirements).
 Like a _waterfall_, there's no way to go back up unless you start over again.
 You move on to the next phase when current phase is completed.